jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 ## My Pet Peeve 2: Do not use 'standard' to describe the Time Zone!

 It's common to see people use the word 'standard' when giving time zone context.
 For example: "the server upgrade will start at 2020-10-12 19:00 Eastern Standard Time."
-But that's probably wrong, because EST is a -05:00 offset, and the Eastern time zone in the U.S. observes daylight saving time on October 12.
+But that's probably wrong, because EST is a -05:00 offset, and the Eastern time zone in the U.S. observes daylight saving time on October 12, equivalent to -04:00 offset.

 I promise, now that you have that description of 'standard' versus 'daylight' in the context of a displayed time, you will start to notice the apps that get it right, and those that make mistakes.